 These flags are a reminder of the early years of the country when American protesters against British authority, which had long been accepted in many communities of the colonies as the proper legal government, used symbols to resist authority they considered tyrannical.

 The Monmouth flag is on loan to the Museum from the Monmouth County Historical Association.
 The Forster flag is on loan to the Museum from Brian and Barbara Hendelson.
-Take a closer look at the two flags below or see them in the Museum's galleries with our Virtual Museum Tour.
+Take a closer look on your next visit or in our Virtual Museum Tour.